Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 ### Overview

-> The aim of this project is to showcase Safari and Game Reserves to promote tourism back to the areas after the Covid lockdowns.
+> The aim of this project is to showcase Safari and Game Reserve destinations to promote tourism back to the areas after the Covid lockdowns.

 ---

-### Description

-> ....

----

 #### User Stories

 > - _"I don't have a PC or Laptop at home and generally do all my online searches on my mobile"_
+> - _"I want to get an idea of where the best reserves are"_
 > - _"I want to be able to subscribe to a mailing list about future projects"_
 > - _"I want to get in touch with some unanswered questions about reserves"_
 > - _"I want to be able to join a community forum or social media group to see some of the past safaris run, and get regular updates"_